muldjord/boris/README.md

 ## Release notes
 #### Known issues:
 * Critical need behaviours added to the queue chosen by Boris himself also gives out coins
+* Spawned items spawn outside desktop more often than is statistically sane
 * Bounce is broken for items with low bounce value

 #### Version x.x.x, Roadmap: